TakinB/MovieShowtimes/README.md

   - https://developer.movieglu.com/

         Unfortunately the second provider did not have thorough documentations and I didn't manage to make it work.
-So I used the first proder.
+So I used the first provider.

 2. Create an account on https://developer.themoviedb.org/